- An Introduction to Agile and Scrum

-Scrum meetings happen at particular points in the sprint cycle.
-These pages will guide you through setting up regular meetings with your team.
+Scrum activities happen at particular points in the sprint cycle.
+These pages will guide you through setting up regular meetings for these activitieswith your team.

 Prepare for daily meetings with the daily Scrum meeting.
 The “daily Scrum” is meant to be consistent – same place and time each day, preferably in the morning.
 Further, they are meant to be no longer than 15 minutes.
 The meeting is for the entire team, including the Scrum Master and product owner.
 It’s important that the meeting is more about status updates than problem solving, which should be solved with appropriate subgroups.
 Further, the status updates are not to inform the boss on who’s behind, but to keep team members committed to one other.
 It’s also a way for the Scrum Master to learn about impediments that need addressing.